rexkoh425/tp/docs/UserGuide.md

 ### `IMPORTANT NOTE / DISCLAIMER: `

-<b>The file saving feature does not include the functionality of being able to add/edit data by editing the text files.
+* The file saving feature does not include the functionality of being able to add/edit data by editing the text files.
-Please add/edit data via the command line using the commands given.</b>
+Please add/edit data via the command line using the commands given.

+`If user do not follow instructions, following additional measures are placed.`
+* Corrupted data will be flagged upon start of program , highlighting the rows of data which are wrong.
+Please correct them or the corrupted lines will be flushed from the data files upon the `first correct command` given by the user.

 Filenames :